Introduction#

-Annolid stands for: Annotation + Annelid (segmentation).
+Annolid stands for Annotation + Annelid (segmentation).

 Video introduction#